 To show an interviewer that you are serious about the job, dressing for success is essential.
 Half of all interviewers eliminate candidates from the hiring process if they aren’t dressed appropriately.

-Don’t wear sweatpants even if the camera is unlikely to catch it.
+Don’t wear sweatpants even if the camera is unlikely to catch them.
 Dressing in business attire will make you feel more confident and help you to come off that way.
 As a physician, you can also wear scrubs or a clean lab coat.
 It’s okay to act as though you already have the position.5.
 Be Authentic

 You want to land a great job, but it’s important that you get a job that is a good fit for you.
 Be honest about your expectations and show that you expect the same transparency.
 By being yourself during the interview, you can better ensure that you will fit into the workplace culture.